Merzasphor/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `slot` (number): Armor slot number.
 A number greater than 10 to configure a slot for.
 	* `name` (string)
-	* `weight` (number): A stand-in for the armor base weight value, typically controlled by a GMST (e.g. iHelmWeight).
+	* `weight` (number): *Default*: `0`.
+A stand-in for the armor base weight value, typically controlled by a GMST (e.g. iHelmWeight).
-	* `scalar` (number): A multiplier with range 0.0-1.0 that controls how much of an item's armor value applies to a character's overall armor rating.
+	* `scalar` (number): *Default*: `0.1`.
+A multiplier with range 0.0-1.0 that controls how much of an item's armor value applies to a character's overall armor rating.
 For comparison, standard chest armor uses 0.3, helmets, greaves and pauldrons use 0.1, and gauntlets use 0.05.

 **Returns**: